sts10/tidy/readme.markdown

 ## On verbs used

 In both Tidy's code and documentation, "remove" means that a word will be removed (e.g. words with integers will be removed from the list), while "delete" means that a word will only be modified (e.g. integers removed from words).
 Uppercase flags remove words, while lowercase flags delete specified characters.
 All delete calls and word modifications (like "to lowercase") occur _before_ any remove call.

-## Installation

-### Using Rust and cargo (suggested method)
-1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
-2. Run: `cargo install --git https://github.com/sts10/tidy --branch main` (Run this same command to upgrade Tidy.)

-You should then be able to run `tidy --help` for help text.

-Uninstall Tidy by running `cargo uninstall tidy`.

-### Releases

-I occasionally [build releases](https://github.com/sts10/tidy/releases) of Tidy and upload them to GitHub.
-Note that most releases contain a binary only suitable for Mac and Linux users.
-If you'd like to help package Tidy for Windows, let me know.

-## For Tidy developers

-* Run all code tests: `cargo test`
-* Generate docs: `cargo doc --document-private-items --no-deps`.
-Add `--open` flag to open docs after generation.
-Locally, docs are printed to `./target/doc/tidy/index.html`.
-* Check license compatibility of Tidy's dependencies: `cargo deny check licenses` (requires that you [have cargo-deny installed locally](https://github.com/EmbarkStudios/cargo-deny#install-cargo-deny))

-Pull Requests welcome!

 ## Blog posts related to this project